 I’m catching up on a few Game Day posts while I’m in between semesters at grad school!
 This game day was in January 2019.
 Most of the games in our game room are organized by genre/theme or mechanic (horror: Lovecraft, zombies, vampires; dexterity games; games about stories or that look like books; games based on books/movies; dungeon delving; pirates; space; etc.), but there are two publishers who have their very own sections: Red Raven Games and Stonemaier Games.
 This game day was dedicated to the latter and we focused on games that were new to us at the time.
 In addition to the games we had on hand in the photo above, a friend surprised us by bringing a copy of Wingspan!
 While in the photo above, Viticulture didn’t actually make it to the table (fret not, it made it to the table on another game day!).

-Highest-Lowest Scoring, Open Drafting, Set Collection, Simultaneous Action Selection, Team-Based Game and Tile Placement
+Highest-Lowest Scoring, Neighbor Scope, Open Drafting, Set Collection, Simultaneous Action Selection, Team-Based Game and Tile Placement

 Notes from Rebecca